 Dramaturg : Katya Montaignac

-Rehearsal director : Marilyne St-Sauveur and Rachel Harris
+Rehearsal directors : Marilyne St-Sauveur and Rachel Harris

 Teaser of the 2018 version